 "Tom & Jerry" is a 2021 live-action/animated hybrid film based on the Hanna-Barbera characters of the same name.
 While it pays respect to the source material with inventive animation and decent laughs, it falls standard with an unoriginal story, basic characters, and questionable direction.

-"Determination" is the second chapter of the "Digimon Adventure tri." six-film series, a sequel to the original "Digimon Adventure/02" anime.
-Despite its title and third act being the highlight, the movie acted more like an extended television episode with an average plot and dull characters.
+"Determination," the second film in the "Digimon Adventure tri." series, viewed like an extended TV episode with an average plot and dull characters.

-"Soul" is a 2020 Disney/Pixar animated drama-comedy directed by Pete Docter that is exclusively streaming on Disney+.
-This highly-anticipated and delayed film ends 2020 with a bang.
-Its thought-provoking concept, creative visuals, and unforgettable characters breathe new life into animation.
+"Soul" is a 2020 Disney/Pixar animated drama-comedy with a thought-provoking concept, creative visuals, and unforgettable characters..

 "Frosty Returns" is a 1992 CBS television special starring John Goodman as Frosty the Snowman.
 While it may be confusing and lacking substance, the standalone special is straightforward and charming with a comedic cast, familiar animation, and a nice environmental message for children.